sunpy/ndcube/docs/contributing.rst

 :ref:`dev_install`, you will have two remotes:
 * origin: https://github.com/my_github_handle/ndcube
 * upstream: https://github.com/sunpy/ndcube
-If you've following the :ref:`dev_install` instructions, you should have "forked" (copied) the original ndcube repo to your own GitHub account and then "cloned" (copied) it from there to you local machine.
+The :ref:`dev_install` instructions instruct you "fork" (copy between GitHub accounts) the original ndcube repo to your own GitHub account.
+You then "clone" it, i.e. copy the repo from GitHub to your local machine.
-So the origin remote points where the local repo was "cloned" from.
+Therefore, the origin remote points where the local repo was "cloned" from, i.e. the ndcube repo on your personal GitHub account.
-The upstream remote, which you added manually as part of the installation process, points to the original ndcube repo.
-This enables you to get the latest updates as above.
+The upstream remote, which the :ref:`dev_install` instructions required you to add manually, points back to the main ndcube repo.
+This enables you to get the latest updates as we did above.
 The remote names can be different depending on how you set them up so it's a good idea to use the above command to confirm the names and URLs of your remotes.
 Find out more about `git remotes`_ from the git online guide.

-Now, you are comfortable with git remotes, say you have found a bug in ndcube and would like to fix it.
-As outlined above in :ref:`contributing_code`, it is strongly recommended you talk to the ndcube developers before you start coding to get guidance on how and whether you should proceed.
+Now, you are comfortable with git remotes, you are ready to start coding!
+Say you have found a bug in ndcube and would like to fix it.
+As outlined above in :ref:`contributing_code`, it is strongly recommended you talk to the ndcube community before you start coding to get guidance on how and whether you should proceed.
 Let's say you've done that and have a clear plan on how to start.
-The next task is create a new branch on which to make your changes.
+The next task is create a new git branch on which to make your changes.
 This will allow you to reserve your local master branch as a copy of the latest upstream master branch.
 To create a new branch called my_fix, type:
 .. code-block:: console

 		$ git checkout -b my_fix